Your beard looks good, your clothes are stylish, your cologne is distinct and exotic as always.

 What Causes Hair Damage To Black Males?

 Lack of hair moisture is one of the problems black males face.
-Our hair doesn’t have as much natural hair moisture like other types of hair.
+Our hair doesn’t have as much natural hair moisture as other types of hair.
 For that reason, when we use the wrong hair care routine, we lose more hair moisture and suffer from dry hair.

 Additionally, when we apply too much pressure when combing with the wrong tools, it can break our tresses.